-Where the pH is less than 6.0 the Rheem warranty does not apply to the water heater. pH is a measure of whether the water is alkaline or acid.
+Where the pH is less than 6.0 the Rheem warranty does not apply to the pump of the Tankpak water heater. pH is a measure of whether the water is alkaline or acid.
 In an acidic water supply, the water can attack stainless steel parts and cause them to fail.